joseprupi/randomwalk/README.tex.md

 #### Independent and identically distributed random variables ####

 [Independent and identically distributed random variables (i.i.d.) ](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) are a set of random variables that have same distribution and are independent.
-Some exmaples of i.i.d. are tossing a coin or rolling a dice n times, each event is mutually independent from the other ones so the result when tossing the coin is not affected by any other event having all of them have same distribution.
+Some exmaples of i.i.d. are tossing a coin or rolling a dice n times, each event is mutually independent from the other ones so the result when tossing the coin is not affected by any other event having all of them same distribution.

 #### Law of large numbers ####